Brikama

 Brikama is one of the largest cities in the Gambia.
 It is also called 'Satey Ba' by the locals, meaning "big town".
 It lies southwest of the country's capital, Banjul.
 Brikama is the headquarters of the Brikama Local Government Area (formerly the Western Division), and is the largest city in the region containing over twenty five wards with a population of over 100,000.
 As per the 2013 census, the population of Brikama LGA is 730,895.

 Economy

-In August 2006, Brikama Power Station was inaugurated in August 2006 by President Yahya Jammeh.
+In August 2006, Brikama Power Station was inaugurated by then President Yahya Jammeh.

 Culture

 Brikama is known for wood carving.
 It is the center of the Gambian music industry with many famous musicians coming from Brikama.
 Local attractions include the Makasutu Culture Forest, craft market.